awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-networkinsightspath.md

 ## Properties<a name="aws-resource-ec2-networkinsightspath-properties"></a>

 `Destination`  <a name="cfn-ec2-networkinsightspath-destination"></a>
-The AWS resource that is the destination of the path\.
+The ID or ARN of the destination\.
+If the resource is in another account, you must specify an ARN\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `DestinationIp`  <a name="cfn-ec2-networkinsightspath-destinationip"></a>
-The IP address of the AWS resource that is the destination of the path\.
+The IP address of the destination\.
 *Required*: No
 *Type*: String
 *Minimum*: `0`